Skip to Content

 Tronic has been providing market-leading ultra-high reliability electrical power and data connection systems for most the severe environment applications for over 30 years.

-An £80 million investment in a new state-of-the-art wind turbine assembly and wind project facility at Greenport Hull shows Siemens' commitment to meeting its Round 3 obligations and the significant part it will play in the revival of the UK's manufacturing industry.
+The proposed £80 million investment in a wind turbine assembly and project execution facility at Greenport Hull shows Siemens' commitment to the UK wind industry.

 Domestic and industrial distribution boards are manufactured at our Wythenshawe site.